ubyhzargam/Verilog_codes_synthesised_using_yosys/README.md

 <br>
 <br>

 b.
-Generic logic gate netlist using yosys -
+Internal model representation -
+This is known as syntax tree.
+This is the first stage of RTL synthesis known as parsing.

 <img width="1470" alt="Screenshot 2024-11-10 at 1 47 14 AM" src="https://github.com/user-attachments/assets/731341ac-6bba-4c05-b617-81865203f821">
-This is generic logic gate, we can map this to a technology.
 <br>
 <br>